 Do you remember your first love?
 Most people do, even if — or perhaps especially if — that love was unrequited, and the memory carries with it a sort of sweet melancholy.
 National First Love Day is a time to celebrate the youthful vigor and boundless energy that carried us through our early romances, setting the stage for all that followed.
 Who was your first love?
-Let’s take a trip down memory lane, shall we?
+Let’s take a trip down memory lane.

 National First Love Day - History

 Barry White released his song "You're The First, The Last, My Everything," which hit No. 1 on Billboard's Hot Soul Singles chart.

 Singer Paul Anka had a hit with the song "Puppy Love," which he wrote for his girlfriend, Annette Funicello.

 In "Three Essays on the Theory of Sexuality," Sigmund Freud wrote about "the proverbial durability of first loves."

 What's in a name?

 William Shakespeare published "Romeo and Juliet," his play about a "pair of star-cross'd lovers."

 - 430 BC